-Equality for women is not holding the power of life or death over their children.
+Equality for women is not found in holding the power of life or death over our children.

-Freedom and opportunity for women means that taking their place in society doesn’t depend on access to abortion.
+Freedom and opportunity for women should never depend on access to abortion.

 Compassion is enabling every woman in every pregnancy to choose life, regardless of individual circumstances.

 Progress is working for structural and systemic change to ensure that women are empowered in their fertility, pregnancy or motherhood, not instead of.

 Solidarity with women means more than offering to “Trust” them to choose abortion.

 Although across the world the struggle for equality and women’s rights continues, many women have more freedom and opportunities than ever before.
 One strand of feminism claims that advancement for women depends upon their having the “choice” of abortion and that access to abortion has enabled women to live their lives.

 Abortion has sadly become a symbol of freedom, autonomy and equality for women and those who oppose it are portrayed as oppressive, regressive and anti-women.
 Across the UK, there is a shared campaign led by high profile groups which aims to de-stigmatise, de-criminalise and ultimately normalise abortion – all in the name of women’s rights and equal participation in society.

 The Trust Women campaign paints the decriminalisation of abortion as the last battle in a long series of hard-won legal rights for women, like the vote and equal pay.
 Now women holding the power of life or death over their children is framed as a victory for equality.
 Now the extension of women’s rights is being indissolubly linked with the erosion of the right to life of unborn children.